Internal · scoping map · not client-facing

 Facade.ai — Estimating Workflow & Automation Map

 End-to-end teardown of how Imperium Building Solutions produces a facade bid, mapped against where Facade.ai takes over.
-Reverse-engineered from the 80 West Broadway package (RFP → scope doc → leveling form → drawings).
+Reverse-engineered from the 80 West Broadway package (RFP → Exhibit B SOW → leveling form → drawings → RFI samples).

-The market gap, in Arianna's own words: facade firms use takeoff software to measure quantities — but you still manually identify which areas to measure, and nothing facade-specific carries those quantities into estimating (price generation + a knowledge database).
-Our wedge: automate the area-identification takeoff software can't do, then extend past quantities into the estimating realm — the part no tool currently touches.
+The market gap, confirmed: facade firms use Bluebeam for takeoff measurement — but you still manually identify which areas to measure, and nothing facade-specific carries those quantities into estimating (price generation + a knowledge database).
+The next step Arianna wants: a system that generates an offer with all items to quote, each referencing the drawing/detail/spec it came from, so the supplier can simply put a price next to each line.
+Facade.ai owns the identification → organization → packaging chain that no tool currently touches.

 6–7

-robust proposals/year — throughput is capped by estimating effort, not demand
+robust proposals/year — throughput capped by estimating effort, not demand

 High automation Medium Low Stays human MVP v1 scope